mikededo/stack/supabase/README.md

-# MStack database
+# stack database

-The `mstack` uses [Supabase](https://supabase.com/) to store data and avoid the need to develop a backend.
-The `mstack` can either be run locally or in the cloud, yet this is currently set up to run locally.
+The `stack` uses [Supabase](https://supabase.com/) to store data and avoid the need to develop a backend.
+The `stack` can either be run locally or in the cloud, yet this is currently set up to run locally.

 ## Local setup